Checkmarx/kics/docs/roadmap.md

 These are our upcoming new supports:

-- Extend Pulumi Support to .json extention
+- Extend Pulumi Support to .json extension
 - Populate CWE IDs in all remaining queries